rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

     become a source of liberation, digital
-    money has become a system of control, and not by mythological archetypes or even the pretense of functioning religious systems,
+    money has become a system of control, and not by mythological archetypes or even the pretense of a functioning religious system,
     but by mundane bureaucratic policy makers
     with unchecked power,
     parasitically feeding on the
     the people (people who don't
-    even know the names of these parasites).
+    even know the names of these bureaucrats).

 Religious beliefs, whether secular or traditional, provide a moral framework and a language with which to communicate what are otherwise transcendent concepts
- (truth, goodness, meaning in life sufficient to bear the weight of life's suffering).
+ (such as truth, goodness, or meaning in life sufficient to bear the weight of life's suffering).
 We cannot escape religion,
  just as we cannot escape money.